-To provide quiet and informal access for people to enjoy this woodland by maintaining and upgrading the present footpath network and other infrastructure as necessary; and by removing litter and fly-tipping and discouraging further abuse of the woodland.
+To provide safe and welcoming access for people to enjoy this woodland on a network of well-maintained paths; and by removing litter and fly-tipping and discouraging further abuse of the woodland.

-To encourage the school and community groups to help keep the woodland clean.
+To work with school and community groups to help them value the woodland and help keep the woodland clean, safe and welcoming for all.